somenath203/Web-Todo-List/README.md

 Open any independent or IDE Based Terminal.

-Then, navigate to that directory where you have downloaded the repository by using `cd directory-name`
+Then, navigate to that directory where repository is downloaded by using the command `cd directory-name`

 Then, inside the same terminal, write